I took some notes on most common labs. Email me if you have any others to add.

 ÷Immediate and short lived effect

-—7% hemoglobin A consists of HbA1 which combines strongly with glucose
+7% hemoglobin A consists of HbA1 which combines strongly

 BILIRUBIN